-Figure 32 shows the average daily number of aircraft that overflew the Southern Suburbs temporary noise monitors in each noise band in the three-month period November 2021 to January 2022 (blue bars), the same quarter last year (orange bars), and for Wattle Downs the same quarter from 2019 pre-pandemic (grey bars).
-Wiri data from the same quarter in 2019 pre-pandemic was compromised due to hardware and software issues so has been excluded.
+Figure 32 shows the average daily number of aircraft that overflew the Southern Suburbs temporary noise monitors in each noise band in the three-month period May 2022 to July 2022 (blue bars), the same quarter last year (orange bars), and for Wattle Downs the same quarter from 2019 pre-pandemic (grey bars).
+Some of the Wiri data from the same quarter in 2019 pre-pandemic was potentially compromised due to hardware and software issues so has been excluded.

-L{Amax} is the maximum noise level experienced as an aircraft overflies a monitor.
-The Wattle Downs and Wiri monitors recorded approximately 9 and 8 flyovers per day above 70 dB L{amax} respectively.
+$L{\mbox{\scriptsize Amax}}$ is the maximum noise level experienced as an aircraft overflies a monitor.

+The Wattle Downs and Wiri monitors recorded approximately 8 and 36 flyovers per day above 70 dB L{amax} respectively.